El fin del amor: Commercial performance

 During its opening weekend, El Fin del Amor was the tenth most watched series and the most watched Spanish-language show around the world on Prime Video.
 It was also the most watched series in Afghanistan, Argentina, Colombia, the Dominican Republic, Spain, Guatemala, Israel, Jordan, Mexico, Paraguay, Uruguay and Venezuela, reaching the top ten in 26 countries.

 Critical response

 El Fin del Amor was met with a very positive response from critics.
 Paula Vázquez Prieto of La Nación rated its first season four out of five stars and wrote: "Erika Halvorsen's and Tamara Tenenbaum's adaptation explores a generational view that is genuine and which might stick to some clichés but it does it from a place of honest humor without false cynicisms or imposed overcomings."
-Similarly, in his review for Clarín, Juan Tomás Erbiti expressed that "El Fin del Amor shows that it is possible to bet for sharp generational stories to which the audience can relate, far from superficial clichés or solemn arguments".
+Similarly, in his review for Clarín, Juan Tomás Erbiti wrote, "El Fin del Amor shows that you can still do sharp generational stories audiences can relate to, far from superficial clichés or solemn arguments."